 My earliest memories of looking at paintings was when I'd visit the Impressionist galleries at the Art Institute of Chicago as a child.
 I remember a Claude Monet exhibit there during graduate school in 1975, where I was blown away by a room with curved walls displaying "Water Lilies Nymphéas" canvases that were 20 feet long.
-I've sat in the circular Galerie de l'Orangerie in Paris surrounded by 42-foot-long canvases, and in that cities Musée Marmottan Monet and Musé d'Orsay, as well as museums with his works in London, New York, Boston, and Philadelphia.
+I've sat in the circular Galerie de l'Orangerie in Paris surrounded by 42-foot-long canvases, and in that city's Musée Marmottan Monet and Musé d'Orsay, as well as museums with his works in London, San Francisco, New York, Boston, Philadelphia, and elsewhere.

 I owe tremendous inspiration to his paintings and aesthetic for capturing light on water.
 The paintings on this page are an homage to his water lilies, and many of them are based on photos I took at his lily pond in Giverny.
 Some are included on other theme pages, and details of water lilies are taken from larger pictures (i.e., from Balboa Park).

 2019: Year of Monet Study